 Reduce your risk of cervical cancer!

 Knowing the symptoms of cervical cancer and going for your routine screening are the first steps to reducing your risk.
 Women between the ages of 25 to 49 are offered screening every three years, whilst those aged 50 to 64 are offered screening every five years.

 Your cervical screening appointment shouldn’t take any longer than about 15 minutes, with the test taking about 3 minutes itself.
 Your nurse will explain all the details with you and if you have any questions then this is a good time to ask.
-During your cervical screening, a sample of cells are taken from your cervix and checked under a microscope for any abnormalities, however, an abnormal result does not mean you definitely have cancer.
+During your cervical screening, a sample of cells is taken from your cervix and checked under a microscope for any abnormalities, however, an abnormal result does not mean you definitely have cancer.
 Some abnormal results can be caused due to signs of HPV or treatable precancerous cells.
 You will receive your results by post, usually within two weeks, however, this can vary in time depending on where you live but your nurse will give you a time frame in which you should expect to receive your letter by.

 What are the symptoms of cervical cancer?